 What can a Fitness Tracker do for You?

 A fitness tracker is a perfect way to monitor your activity and health in an easy way and with an incredible accuracy.
-Think of them as your electronic personal trainer that on your wrist can be constantly measuring your vitals signs, quality of sleep and step count.
+Think of them as your electronic personal trainer that on your wrist can be constantly measuring your vital signs, quality of sleep and step count.

 Need some fitness motivation and want to push yourself harder?
 Think tech.
 People who use trackers are 30 to 40 percent more active.
 Trackers help facilitate self-awareness and mindfulness, which is necessary for behavior change.